Ikemen is from the Japanese word ikeru, which means ‘cool’, ‘good’ or ‘exciting’ and menzu, which means ‘men’. So ikemen is a good-looking man!

 An ikemen makes an effort to look good.
 He takes care of his hair and skin, dresses fashionably, and is still considered a manly man!
 Most male celebrities would be considered ikemen!

-Our May ‘Spring Joy’ Stationery Pack includes three cute ikemen - who is your perfect date?!
+Our September ‘Back to School’ Stationery Pack includes one sticker set with ikemen - who is your perfect date?!

 Freeter are young people who deliberately decided not to become salary-men, even if jobs were available to them.
 There are many reasons that a person chooses to be a freeter.
 Maybe they want to enjoy their life and not join the stressful Japanese work environment or to pursue a dream that is considered incompatible with a standard Japanese career.

 Photo: Arashi, Japanese boy band